ovity/octotree/README.md

 - **Repository and PR bookmark (Pro)**.
 When viewing a repository or pull request, you can click the bookmark icon next to its title to bookmark it.
 You can view all bookmarks by clicking the bookmark icon in Octotree header.
 - **Octotree visibility (Pro)**.
 Control which pages Octotree will show up in by choosing among the provided options.
 - **Repository caching (Pro)**.
 Whether to cache the repository file structure in **local machine cache** (via browser Cache API).
 This speeds up loading of large repositories and reduces the number of API requests to GitHub.

+### Browser Permissions

+Octotree Core (built from source from this repo) requires some [browser permissions](https://developer.chrome.com/extensions/declare_permissions):

+* Read/change data in `github.com` and `api.github.com`: needed to show Octotree and make requests to GitHub API
+* `storage`: needed to store Octotree settings

+The full version of Octotree requires these additional permissions:

+* Read/change data in `octotree.io`: needed to authenticate users and load/store bookmarks from Octotree API
+* `contextMenus`: needed to show Octotree context menu items
+* `activeTab`: needed for context menu actions to enable/disable Octotree in GitHub Enterprise domains
+* `webNavigation` (optional): needed to enable Octotree in GitHub Enterprise domains
+* `tabs` (optional): needed to enable Octotree in GitHub Enterprise domains

+*Note for those enabling Octotree in a GitHub Enterprise domain:* when enabling Octotree in a GitHub Enterprise domain, browsers request the "Read your browsing history" permission in order to grant the `tabs` and `webNavigation` permissions.
+Octotree doesn't request the `history` permission and it doesn't collect/share/care about your data at all.
+See [this discussion](https://github.com/ovity/octotree/issues/844#issuecomment-557364850) for more details.

 ### Credits